 Looking for the perfect long weekend getaway from the cold northern winter or just a little bit of sunshine any time of the year?
 Why not head to Fort Myers, Florida?
-There are so many things to do in Fort Myers and the surrounding islands, it’s sure to make a great weekend getaway in Florida.
+There are so many things to do in Fort Myers and the surrounding islands that it’s sure to make a great weekend getaway in Florida.

 Day 1 – Set sail in Fort Myers

 Exploring Pine Island Sound is one of the best ways to see all of the best sights of Fort Myers.
-Spend the day with Captain Brian of Captiva Cruises visiting the calm bays and sparsely populated islands surrounding Fort Myers and Sanibel.
+Spend the day with Captain Brian of Captiva Cruises, visiting the calm bays and sparsely populated islands surrounding Fort Myers and Sanibel.

-The first stop of the day is the pristine beaches of Cayo Costa State Park.
-Known as one of the best places in the area for shelling, which is pretty impressive since Fort Myers & Sanibel are know as some of the best shelling destinations in the entire world.
+The day’s first stop is the pristine beaches of Cayo Costa State Park.
+It is known as one of the best places in the area for shelling, which is pretty impressive since Fort Myers & Sanibel are known as some of the best shelling destinations in the entire world.

 It’s not uncommon to see them while out on the boat.
-They love splashing in the waves the boats create so always be on the lookout for dolphins.
+They love splashing in the waves the boats create, so always be on the lookout for dolphins.